 Begin by opening a bank account and getting a credit card for your business.
 Then, source an accountant to work out tax and finance for you.

 You can find a number of software packages to help you manage money.
 Business accounting software is a great help.
+Using such software, you can do billing, receive instant payments and file VAT digitally, and thus, monitor the cash inflow and outflow status of your business easily.
 If you will be hiring employees, you can use software such as this pay stub sample to help you keep track of employee wages.

 Once you have done the research and organized your finances, you can start to form a business plan.
 Start with a name, and check it is legally available for use.
 If you are starting an online business, you may wish to check the domain name is available.